Biden’s Bible puts him in line with inaugural tradition

-That includes Biden, who plans to use the same family Bible he has used twice when swearing in as vice president and seven times as senator from Delaware.
+That includes Biden, who used the same family Bible he has used twice when swearing in as vice president and seven times as senator from Delaware.

 The book, several inches thick, and which his late son Beau also used when swearing in as Delaware attorney general, has been a “family heirloom” since 1893 and “every important date is in there,” Biden told late-night talk show host Stephen Colbert last month.